kkruecke/cplus-documentation/notes/value-categories.rst

 lvalue references and rvalue references in C++11
 ------------------------------------------------

-What were previously called "references" in C++03 are now called "lvalue references" in C++11.
-This was done to distinguishes them from "rvalue references", which are new in C++11. lvalue references in C++11 behave just like references did in C++03.
-On the other hand, rvalue refernces are entirely new in C++11.
-They are needed for move semantics also introdued in C++11.
+What were previously called “references” in C++03 are now called “lvalue references” in C++11.
+This was done to distinguishes them from “rvalue references”, which are new in C++11. lvalue references in C++11 behave just like references did in C++03.
+On the other hand, rvalue refernces are new in C++11.
+They are used primarily as parameter declarations of move constructors and move assignment operators.
+Move construction and move assignment significantly improve performance (by "stealing" the resources of the rvalue) when the compiler detects an rvalue.

+In C++11 the concept of what constitutes an rvalue was broadened.
+What were previously called rvalues in C++03 are now called **prvalues**, and new rvalue subcategory, xvalues or "expiring values", was introduced. xvalues result when a lvalue is cast to an rvalue reference or when a method returns an rvalue reference.

 lvalue references are declared using single `&` and rvalue reference are declared using a double `&&`. rvalue references can be used as function parameters and return types, for example